opsidao/api_blueprint_server/README.md

 - Integrate a testing framework and start testing stuff ([Vows.js](vowsjs.org) looks interesting, maybe with the [should](https://www.npmjs.com/package/should) package).
+- Allow to serve a local folder, to use it during development.
 - Login with Github, requiring access to the served repository to access the site.
 - Branch support so you can preview your pull requests before merging